 With each step, you imagine and visualize your goal.
 It’s even more effective than gas in your car! 🚗

-To do sot, it’s simple.
 Ask yourself the following question: What does your podcast bring to your listeners?
 How will your show transform them?
-What are they searching for in listening to your episodes?
+What are they searching for when listening to your episodes?
 Why should they listen to your podcast versus others?
 How is it different?

 The secret for staying motivated: having interim goals